containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

 1. Click **<icon icon="fa-solid fa-ellipsis-v" size="lg" /> > <icon icon="fa-solid fa-rocket" size="lg" /> Deploy to Kubernetes** to open the **Deploy generated pod to Kubernetes** screen.
    1. **Pod Name**: type `redis-follower`.
    1. **Use Kubernetes Services**: select **Replace .hostPort exposure on containers by Services.
 It is the recommended way to expose ports, as a cluster policy might prevent to use hostPort.**
+   1. **Expose service locally using Kubernetes Ingress**: deselect **Create a Kubernetes ingress to get access to the ports that this pod exposes, at the default ingress controller location.
+Example: on a default Kind cluster created with Podman Desktop: `http://localhost:9090`.
+Requirements: your cluster has an ingress controller`**.
    1. **Kubernetes namespaces**: select `default`.
    1. Click **<icon icon="fa-solid fa-rocket" size="lg" /> Deploy**.
    1. Wait for the pod to reach the state: **Phase: Running**.